www-Ye/ChatDocuFlow/README.md

 ### Usage

 To use the system, simply add your PDF files to the designated folder, and wait for them to be indexed.
-Then, use the search functionality to find the documents or pages you need.
-You can also add tags to the documents and pages to help with organization and retrieval.
+Then, use the search functionality to find the documents you need.
+You can also add tags to the documents to help with organization and retrieval.

 ### Contributing